-This is our guide on how to transfer from John F. Kennedy International Airport (JFK) to Manhattan.
+This is our ultimate guide on how to transfer from John F. Kennedy International Airport (JFK) to Manhattan.
 You will find instructions in regards to the following topics below:

-…and back from Manhattan to JFK
+…and back from Manhattan to JFK.

-If you wish to book your return trip back to JFK airport in advance as well, you can do so here.
+If you already wish to book your return trip back to JFK airport in advance as well, you can do so here.

-The Manhattan Shuttle bus is a group taxi that takes 1-8 passengers to Manhattan for around $20 each.
+The Manhattan Shuttle bus is a group taxi that takes 1-8 passengers to Manhattan for around $26 each.
 This is a great way to get from JFK to Manhattan if you are looking to save some money or are traveling in a large group.
 The shuttle transfer will take you straight to your hotel or private address.
 If there is only two of you, keep in mind that other people may be dropped off first, meaning the transfer could take a little longer.

 Purchase your JFK airport transfers in advance to avoid queues upon arrival.

 That way you don’t have to worry about anything else after your long flight!
 You have the following shuttle options:

 Alternatively, you can already book a roundtrip from JFK to Manhattan and back.